Econometrics 1 ECON5079

 By the end of this course students will be able to:

-1. Critically analyze a wide range of the theoretical and practical issues associated with econometric models
+1. Critically analyse a wide range of the theoretical and practical issues associated with econometric models

 2. Identify, conceptualize, define and motivate a series of estimators and estimation methodologies/algorithms, and their optimal use in various empirical scenarios